- Select a topic to scroll directly to it:

 If performing your own background checks, you can easily spend days or weeks scheduling drug tests, waiting for records to arrive in the mail, or attempting to contact former employers.
 You’ll also need to keep candidates informed of the screening’s progress, answer their questions, and make sure all the legally required documentation is in place.

 Working with a background check provider, like Checkr, to handle your background screenings can speed turnaround times, allowing you to fill key roles quickly.
-In fact, some 84% of Checkr’s background check reports are completed in less than 15 minutes.
+In fact, 89% of all criminal checks complete within one hour.
 Checkr’s candidate portal gives candidates visibility into expected background check turnaround times and progress, while answering common questions to ensure a positive experience.

 How much does a Wisconsin background check cost?